Sequences in topological spaces

 Equations

-A space α is sequentially compact if every sequence in α has a converging subsequence.
+is sequentially compact if every sequence taking values in s

 A version of Bolzano-Weistrass: in a metric space, is_compact s ↔ is_seq_compact s